lukewelden/hands-on-with-amazon-eks/NOTES.md

 IRSA allows you to assign permission to applications running within a Kubernetes cluster.
 It integrates with the Kubernetes component Service Accounts and AWS IAM.
 It works by using the build in OpenID Connector that comes with EKS.
 You create an IAM Identity Prover using the OpenID Connect Issuer URL and then create IAM Roles with attached IAM policies which the Kubernetes Service Accounts assume to communicate with AWS Services.
 The first step to implementing IRSA is to create an Identity Provider in IAM and link it to the EKS cluster, to do this follow the steps below.
 1. Create the identity provider with the following command `eksctl utils associate-iam-oidc-provider --cluster=eks-acg --approve`.
 You can check that this command was successful by browsing to the IAM console and checking the Identity Providers tab.
 ### Update the Bookstore Microservices to IRSA
 In a previous section we added Dynamo DB permissions to the whole worker node meaning that any application deployed to the worker nodes had access to all of DynamoDB.
-The next steps are going to implement _least privelege principles_ by creating application specific IAM policies.
+The next steps are going to implement _least privilege principles_ by creating application specific IAM policies.
 To implement this follow the steps below.
 1. Remove the DynamoDB permissions from the worker nodes.
 Browse to the NodeInstanceRole and remove the _AmazonDynamoDBFullAccess_.
 We do this manually because we manually added it in a previous step.
 2. Each microservice has it's own CloudFormation template for creating the IAM Policy that allows the microservice to access its own DynamoDB table.
 You can create it by running the [create-iam-policy.sh](./clients-api/infra/cloudformation/create-iam-policy.sh) in each of the microservices directory.
 Please note, you'll need to cd into the cloudformation directory before running the script.
 3. Create the Kubernetes Service Account that will use the above IAM policy `eksctl create iamserviceaccount --name <MICROSERVICE_NAME>-api-iam-service-account --namespace development --cluster eks-acg --attach-policy-arn <ARN_FOR_IAM_POLICY> --approve` this command will create both the service account in the k8s cluster and the IAM role in AWS.
 You can check the k8s service account with `kubectl get sa --namespace development` and you can check the IAM Role by checking the latest Cloudformation template that has been created.
 You can also find the arn for the IAM role by running the following command: `kubectl describe sa -n development <SERVICE_ACCOUNT_NAME>` in the output notice the _annotations_ field and see the value for _eks.amazonaws.com/role-arn_.